 Stormwater facilities can become clogged by trash, debris, sediment and mud, or other stormwater pollutants.
 The facilities themselves can develop structural cracks and leaks over time and need regular maintenance to prevent problems.
 When this valuable infrastructure functions well, stormwater management can:

 The Stormwater Facility Maintenance Program inspects stormwater facilities at least every three years.
 There are more than 7,000 stormwater facilities in the County that require inspection.

 The inspection is used to determine a facility's condition and to identify its need for maintenance.
 Without proper inspections and maintenance, we would not know when a facility has failed.
 Once a facility fails, the cost of repairs are expensive and can result in property damage or other loss.
 Providing routine maintenance and inspections can keep the stormwater facilities working as intended, save money, property, and protect public safety.

 All stormwater facility maintenance contractors working in Montgomery County are required to have a Certificate of Attendance from the Department of Environmental Protection's Stormwater Facility Maintenance Contractor Training.
 Once contractors have been certified, they will be placed on a list of contractors approved by the County for maintenance of stormwater facilities.

 The interactive map below shows all of the County's stormwater facilities.
 The colored dots represent different types of stormwater facilities.
 Clicking on a dot will reveal that particular facilities type.
 Look for your property on the map!

-Types of Facilities and Maintenance Fact Sheets
+Facility Maintenance Fact Sheets

-Easements and Maintenance Agreements
+Easements, Right of Entry, and Maintenance Agreements